tmtsoftware/csw-python/tests/README.md

     runTest.sh

-This assumes that csw-services.sh, sbt and pytest are in your shell path and that all the required python packages are installed.
+This assumes that csw-services (version 3.0.1), sbt and pytest are in your shell path and that all the required python packages are installed.
+See [here](https://tmtsoftware.github.io/csw/3.0.1/apps/cswservices.html) for how to install csw-services.

 Alternatively, to manually run the tests: start the CSW services:

-    csw-services.sh start
+    csw-services start

 Then compile and start the test assembly: